How Burglars Break In and Where to Secure Your Home

+Windows, like doors, frequently are left unlocked.
 If entering through a door isn't possible, most criminals turn to the windows.
-Basement windows covered by large shrubs provide excellent camouflage for the crook to give a quick, hard kick to the window or break it with a heavy item.
-Other windows that are vulnerable include secluded first-floor windows, especially if there are in high-value areas of the house like the master bedroom, the dining room, or the family room.
+Basement windows are the most vulnerable windows on a home.
+This is notably true if they are covered by large shrubs, which provide excellent camouflage for a burglar to give a quick, hard kick or use a heavy object to break it.
+Secluded first-floor windows can also be vulnerable, especially if they are in high-value areas of the house like the master bedroom, the dining room, or the family room.

-Basement windows, along with rear, ground-floor, double hung windows are the most vulnerable windows on a home.
+Double-hung windows are also a criminal's best friend because smashing the top pane allows the window to be unlocked and protects the criminal from a nasty cut on broken glass.
 Crank casement windows are the least susceptible.
-They make a lot of noise to open; the crook can get cut by the glass if he or she breaks the window, and even unlocked they still aren't easy to climb through.
+They make a lot of noise to open; the crook can get cut by the glass if he or she breaks the window, and even unlocked these windows are still difficult to climb through.

-- Doors - rear, garage, side, and front doors.
-These have a higher vulnerability if an entry has small windows or side lights.
+Doors - rear, garage, side, and front doors.
+These have a higher vulnerability if an entry has small windows or sidelights

-- Sliding glass doors
+Sliding glass doors

-- Windows - basement, first-floor, rear double-hung, side, and front windows
+Windows - basement, first-floor, rear, double-hung, side, and front windows

-- Other second story windows
+Other second-story windows

-- Garage overhead doors
+Garage overhead doors

-- Framed exterior walls with vinyl siding
+Framed exterior walls with vinyl siding

 Your local professional security specialist is the best source for evaluating your home's vulnerabilities.
 Seeing your location, landscaping, and construction is essential in doing a proper risk assessment in order to properly protect your home.